jrlarsen/GetProgramming/Ch05_Arguments/chapter5.md

  *
  * 1) Use the showSum function to add 56 and 74.
  *
+ * To multiply two numbers, use the * symbol.
+ * e.g. 3 * 5 is 3 multiplied by 5.
+ *
  * 2) Create a showProduct function to multiply two numbers.
  *
  * 3) Use your function to multiply three pairs of numbers.
+ *
+ * To divide one number by another, use /.
+ * e.g. 10 / 2 is 10 divided by 2.
  *
  * 4) What about showDifference and showQuotient
  *    for subtraction and division?